Sabana Grande, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Sabana Grande is administered by a mayor.
-The current mayor is Marcos Gilberto Valentin, from the Popular Democratic Party (PPD).
-He was elected at the 2020 general election.
+The current mayor of Sabana Grande is Marcos Gilberto Valentin Flores, from the Popular Democratic Party (PPD).
+He was first elected at the 2020 general election.

 The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as District Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.

 Transportation

 There are 27 bridges in Sabana Grande.

 The main highways in Sabana Grande are PR-2, PR-120, PR-121, PR-102 and PR-117.
 In 2020, a section of PR-368, from downtown Sabana Grande to Yauco, was named Fidel Vélez Vélez.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of Sabana Grande has four squares, two green and two yellow, alternating.
 In the center is the municipal coat of arms.
 The meaning of the flag comes from the coat of arms.